-Blog Series: How Energy Technology Reduces Consumption and Spend: A Look at Fleet Electrification3 min read
+How Energy Technology Reduces Consumption and Spend: Fleet Electrification

 There is a growing consensus that the electrification of transportation is an important step in meeting aggressive greenhouse gas (GHG) emissions reduction goals1 because transportation comprises approximately 30% of total GHG emissions.2 Electrification, especially in major offenders such as buses, reduces carbon emissions and promotes healthier air.
 Electrification also offers the benefit of lower operation and maintenance costs.

 To reduce its carbon footprint by 2022, the Port Authority of New York & New Jersey has teamed up with Constellation to transition its entire fleet of buses at John F. Kennedy (JFK) International Airport and Newark Liberty International Airport from diesel and diesel hybrid to battery electric.
-In late 2018, the Port Authority rolled out six new electric buses and three ChargePoint charging stations servicing JFK.
-In early 2019, eight electric buses and six charging stations are expected to be added to Newark Liberty.
+In late 2018, the Port Authority rolled out six new electric buses and three ChargePoint charging stations servicing JFK and later dedicated electric buses and charging stations to Newark Liberty.

 This groundbreaking project speaks to the transit authority’s commitment to combat rising GHGs and thereby reduce its carbon footprint.